-Saving for college costs is important, but there is more to college planning than just savings strategies.
-Here’s some actionable information that may help you significantly reduce your family’s out-of-pocket college costs.
-Every dollar saved on college can be reallocated for other important purposes, such as retirement savings.
+Saving for college costs is important.
+But there’s more to college planning than just saving money.
+Consider these ideas to help you save on the cost of college.
+Remember, every dollar that you don’t have to put toward college tuition can be reallocated for other important purposes, such as retirement savings.

-- Research the school information that directly impacts costs – including cost of attendance, graduation rates and room and board costs.
+- Research the cost of each college.
+Look at the cost of attendance, graduation rates, and room and board costs.
 The four-year estimated “sticker price” is NOT necessarily the price you have to pay.

-- What financial aid are you eligible to grab?
-Need-based financial aid can substantially reduce the family out-of-pocket college costs.
+- What financial aid are you eligible for?
+Need-based financial aid can substantially reduce the family’s out-of-pocket college costs.

-- Study how the school determines your financial aid eligibility and consequently how much you’ll have to contribute to the annual costs (there are ways to reduce the amount you’ll be required to pay).
+- Study how the school determines your financial aid eligibility.
+This affects how much you have to contribute to the annual costs.
+(There are ways to reduce the amount you have to pay.)

 - What is the most efficient way for you to save for college?
-Analyze the options for use as college savings/retirement savings vehicles.
+Analyze the options, including tax-advantaged college savings investment accounts.

 - What are your education tax credit options?
 Evaluate which education tax credit/savings options may yield the most tax savings.

-All schools don’t offer the same financial aid packages.
-Therefore, it can end up costing you more to send your child to a school with a lower cost of attendance than one with a higher cost.
-This can occur if the lower-cost school offers a poor financial aid package.
-You should know a school’s history of giving money before you apply.
-This can ease the disappointment when you get a bad financial aid package from your child’s top school choice.
+It can sometimes cost you more to send your child to a “cheaper” school than a pricier one.
+That’s because of the financial aid packages offered.
+In addition to having your own finances in order, you should know a school’s history of giving money before you apply.
+This can ease the disappointment if you get a bad financial aid package from your child’s top school choice.